The political wing of PIANY strengthens your association’s credibility as a serious political force in New York state elections.

 Q. What first sparked your interest in supporting the Agents Advocacy Coalition and its causes?

-Q. In your opinion, what are the most important issues or policies the Agents Advocacy Coalition is helping to support?
+Q. In your opinion, what are the most important issues or policies that the Agents Advocacy Coalition is helping to support?

 Q. If you could give one piece of advice to potential new donors considering supporting the AAC, what would it be?